Maui Best Areas to Stay

 Including Kihei and Wailea

-For starters, the weather here is even drier than West Maui, which means more sun and less rain during your stay.
+Weather: Think clear skies and sunny days.
+The weather here is even drier than in West Maui, which means more sun and less rain during your stay.

-Wailea is a fantastic place to stay; it’s extremely upscale - but there’s not much else to do there.
-Plus, a lot of south Maui will mean a good bit of driving to reach destinations on the island like the Road to Hana or Haleakala.
-Despite what some maps show, there is NO road connecting South Maui to Upcountry Maui, so the only way to reach Upcountry Maui and Haleakala is to drive back towards Kahului and then continue from there.
+Wailea is a fantastic place to stay; it’s incredibly upscale - but there’s not much else to do there.
+Plus, many south Maui calls for a long drive to reach the island’s popular destinations like the Road to Hana or Haleakala.
+Despite some maps, there is NO road connecting South Maui to Upcountry Maui.
+Subsequently, the only way to reach Upcountry Maui and Haleakala is to drive back towards Kahului and then continue from there.

 - Great weather year round